 Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters neation Plane Information (1) E '' C

 The information relating to security ownership of certain beneficial owners and management is set forth under the captions "Security ownership of management" and "Security ownership of certain beneficial owners" in the 3M Proxy Statement and such information is incorporated by reference herein.